My little girls love to play doctor role-play games, leading to many fun learning opportunities over the years.

-I bought a cheap little notebook for the girls to write their doctor notes in.
+I bought a cheap little notebook for the girls to write their doctor’s notes in.

 Learn about the body

-Have some fun finding out how strong your bones are.
+Have some fun finding out how strong human bones are.

-Learn all about your lungs with this fake lung experiment.
+Learn all about lungs with this fake lung experiment.

 For older children

-Investigate your heart rate, by recording your pulse rate at rest then doing some exercise and measuring it again.
+Investigate heart rate by recording pulse rate at rest and after exercise.

 Use coloured stickers for patient rewards and practice colour recognition with younger children.